Operads for algebraic quantum field theory: Quantum field theory operads

 \subsection{Motivation}

-Let $\MM$ be a complete and cocomplete closed symmetric monoidal category and $\CC$ a small category which we interpret as the category of spacetimes of interest.
-The basic idea of algebraic quantum field theory is to assign coherently to each spacetime $c\in\CC$ a monoid $\mathfrak{A}(c)$ in $\MM$, i.e.\ we consider a functor
+Let $\MM$ be a bicomplete closed symmetric monoidal category and $\CC$ a small category, which we interpret as the category of spacetimes of interest.
+The basic idea of algebraic quantum field theory is to assign coherently to each spacetime $c\in\CC$ an associative and unital algebra $\mathfrak{A}(c) \in\Alg(\MM)$ in $\MM$ (cf.\ Example \ref{ex:Alg}), i.e.\ we consider a functor

+The algebra $\mathfrak{A}(c)$ is interpreted as the ``algebra of quantum observables'' that can be measured in the spacetime $c\in \CC$.
+The algebra morphism $\mathfrak{A}(f) : \mathfrak{A}(c)\to\mathfrak{A}(c^\prime)$ is the pushforward of observables along the $\CC$-morphism $f:c\to c^\prime$ which is interpreted as a spacetime embedding. \begin{rem} For applications to physics, it is often necessary to consider associative and unital {\em $\ast$-algebras} over the complex numbers $\bbC$.
+We however decided to ignore in the present paper the concept of $\ast$-involutions, because this makes our presentation of the operadic structure underlying algebraic quantum field theories more transparent.
+Using the technically more involved concept of {\em involutive categories} as target categories, one can generalize the results of the present paper to the case including $\ast$-involutions.
+We refer to our follow-up paper \cite{BSWinvolutions} where this has been carried out in detail. \end{rem}